keithalpichi/keithalpichi.github.io/src/data/articles/2020-05-19-web-scraping.md

 ## Workflow

 We'll first need an understanding of the HTML content of the webpage we'd like to request.
 Since our goal is to collect product inventory we should know the URL of the product we're interested in and some HTML and CSS elements that determine the inventory status of the product.
-Ecommerce sites share common HTML user interfaces:
+E-commerce sites share common HTML user interfaces:

 - input fields that accept a quantity may mean that an item is in-stock
 - missing or disabled quantity input fields may mean that the item is out-of-stock